koshatul/bookmarks/README.md

 - [Deploying Self-Hosted Github Actions Runners with Docker](https://testdriven.io/blog/github-actions-docker/): detail how to deploy self-hosted Github Actions runners to DigitalOcean with Docker.

+## Golang

+- [Awesome Go](https://awesome-go.com/): A curated list of awesome Go frameworks, libraries and software.
+Inspired by awesome-python.
+- [Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments): This page collects common comments made during reviews of Go code, so that a single detailed explanation can be referred to by shorthands.
+This is a laundry list of common mistakes, not a comprehensive style guide.
+- [Effective Go](https://golang.org/doc/effective_go): This document gives tips for writing clear, idiomatic Go code.
+It augments the language specification, the Tour of Go, and How to Write Go Code, all of which you should read first.
+- [Go Programming Language Specification](https://golang.org/ref/spec): This is a reference manual for the Go programming language.
+For more information and other documents, see golang.org.
+- [Golang Wiki](https://github.com/golang/go/wiki): Welcome to the Go wiki, a collection of information about the Go Programming Language.
+- [Organizing Go code](https://blog.golang.org/organizing-go-code): Go code is organized differently to that of other languages.
+This post discusses how to name and package the elements of your Go program to best serve its users.

 ## MQTT

 - [mqtt.org/Servers/Brokers](https://github.com/mqtt/mqtt.org/wiki/servers): List of servers/brokers for MQTT.